ZacBlanco/hwx-tutorials/2-3/tutorials/analyzing-social-media-sentiment-data-2-3/analyzing-twitter-data-2-3.md

 Execute the following command to create a table for the tweets

 ~~~
-create table if not exists tweets_text(
+CREATE EXTERNAL TABLE IF NOT EXISTS tweets_text(
   tweet_id bigint,
   created_unixtime bigint,
   created_time string,